antvis/G6/docs/api/Custom.en.md

      */
     update(cfg, node) {},
     /**
-     * Operations to be excuted after updating.
+     * Operations to be executed after updating.
      * @override
      * @param  {Object} cfg The configurations of this type of node
      * @param  {Node} node The node